OT-CONTAINER-KIT/logging-operator/README.md

 - Setup of fluentd as light-weight log-shipper as Daemonset.
 - Kibana will be set up as visualization tool for elastic stack.
 - Seamless upgrades of elasticsearch, fluentd, and kibana.
-- Security best practices support for complete stack.
+- Security best practices support for complete stack such as TLS, elastic security.
 - Kubernetes resources objects support like:- resources, securityContext, affinity, tolerations, etc.

 ## Prerequisites